Y1 Curriculum Information

 At OLM we use the Wordsmith scheme.
 This scheme focuses on a variety of different texts.

-During the summer term we will be focusing on:
+During the autumn term we will be focusing on:

 At OLM we use the Maths No Problem scheme.
 This scheme focuses on mastery of different mathematical concepts.

-During the summer term we will be focusing on:
+During the autumn term we will be focusing on:

 Wider Curriculum (Science, Topic, Art/DT)